kkartas/ETLForge/paper/paper.md

 | YAML/JSON schema support | Yes | No | Python/YAML | Python only | Python only |
 | Lightweight dependencies | Yes (6 core) | Yes (1 core) | No (20+ deps) | Yes (5 core) | Yes (0 core) |

+This comparison highlights that while several mature tools exist for data validation (Great Expectations, pandera, Cerberus) and Faker provides excellent data generation capabilities, none integrate both functions under a single schema definition.
+ETLForge is the only tool in this comparison that supports schema-driven generation *and* validation using the same configuration file, eliminating the need to maintain parallel schema definitions.
+Great Expectations offers the most comprehensive validation features but requires substantially more dependencies, making it less suitable for lightweight CI/CD environments.
+Faker requires manual scripting to define generation patterns rather than declarative schemas.
 To our knowledge, no existing open-source project provides an integrated, schema-first workflow covering both generation and validation with a unified configuration format.

 ## Software description

 ETLForge implements a dual-purpose architecture where a single YAML/JSON schema drives both data generation and validation processes.
-The schema format supports common data types (integer, float, string, date, category), constraints (ranges, uniqueness, nullability), and realistic data generation via Faker integration.
+The schema format supports common data types (integer, float, string, date, category), constraints (ranges, uniqueness, nullability) and realistic data generation via Faker integration.

 **Core components:**
 - `DataGenerator`: Creates synthetic datasets using pandas [@McKinney2010] and numpy [@Harris2020] for numerical operations